hutchgrant/instantWebDev/README.md

 Instantly create a new drupal/wordpress LAMP dev environment for local sites/multisites

 The goal is to give anyone with a Debian based linux machine an instant LAMP server with drush, wp-cli, and the ability to quickly add Drupal/Wordpress sites/multisites without any additional configuration.
+In addition to deploying local sites it also gives the user access to a few common administration tools.

 ## Prerequisites